One journalist's musings about the beautiful, bizarre world in which we live

 “You’re headed into Mexico, yup,” he said.

-I started frantically worrying aloud, while Dan made excuses for me in the passenger’s seat.
+I started frantically worrying aloud, while my partner made excuses for me in the passenger’s seat.

 “i just – we were just going to South Padre Island – our friend’s getting married – we just – ”